QuantEcon/cbc_2024/source_files/wednesday/autodiff.md

 expr.diff((x, 6))  # 6-th order derivative
 ```

-Symbolic calculus tries to use rules for differentiation to produce a single
-closed-form expression representing a derivative.

-This is useful at times but has disadvantages when considering high performance
+Symbolic calculus is not well suited to high performance
 computing.

 One disadvantage is that symbolic calculus cannot differentiate through control flow, only through mathematical expressions.